mylittletony/mylittletony.github.io/_posts/2015-08-05-tplink-firmware.markdown

 <img src="/images/community/tutorials/tplink-flash/restarting.png">
 </div>

 Once you reach this, your box should soon start broadcasting a New PolkaSpots SSID.

 The browser will not refresh as it no longer has the TP-Link portal installed on it, so simply close off the page.

-<h2>If you haven't already, your box is now ready to be added into Cucumber Tony!<h2>
+##If you haven't already, your box is now ready to be added into Cucumber Tony!